pydata/patsy/doc/quickstart.rst

    data

-Of course Charlton doesn't much care what sort of object you store your data in, so long as it can be indexed like a Python dictionary, ``data[varname]``.
+Of course Patsy doesn't much care what sort of object you store your data in, so long as it can be indexed like a Python dictionary, ``data[varname]``.
 You may prefer to store your data in a `pandas
 <http://pandas.pydata.org>`_ DataFrame, or a numpy